zl-cs/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Stream Computing
+- Edge Computing
-- Resource Scheduling
+- Resource management
-- Approximate Computing
+- Task scheduling

 # Education to show in About widget
 education: